Zamiell/isaac-racing-mods/README-diversity-mod.md

 <br />

-## Exact Changes
+## Mod Changes

 * All characters start with the D6 (except for Eve, Eden, and Keeper, as it isn't possible).
 * All characters start with the same 3 additional random passive items, keeping their original passive items and resources.
-* Mom's Knife, Epic Fetus, and Tech X are removed from all item pools.
-It is still possible to start with them as one of the 3 passive items.
-* D4 and D100 are removed from all item pools.
-* All special items are no longer special.
+* All special items are no longer special (to promote item diversity).
+* Some items are remoevd from all pools; see below.
 * Room modifications, animations, and bug fixes are taken from [the Jud6s mod](https://github.com/Zamiell/jud6s).

 <br />

 ## Excluded Starting Items

-Besides not being able to start with two of the same item, it is not possible to start with the following items:
+Some items hardly have an effect on the playstyle of the run.
+Thus, it is not possible to start with the following items:

 * 15 - <3
 * 16 - Raw Liver